Constraining the Properties of Black Hole Seeds from the Farthest Quasars: Discussion and Conclusions

 The mass distributions of BH seeds are in the mass range of the elusive population of intermediate-mass BHs.
 The attributes of these distributions, along with their distribution across different redshifts, have a crucial role in influencing the rates and characteristics of gravitational wave detections using upcoming observatories.
 Both the Laser Interferometer Space Antenna (LISA, \citealt{LISA_2023}) for BH masses $\gtrsim 10^3 \Msun$ and the third-generation, ground-based gravitational wave detectors, with an emphasis on low-frequency and thus for masses $\lesssim 10^3 \Msun$ (Cosmic Explorer, e.g., \citealt{ReitzeAdhikari2019} and Einstein Telescope, e.g., \citealt{PunturoAbernathy2010}) are predicted to detect this population of high-$z$ sources systematically, and further constrain their properties \citep{Pacucci_2020,Chen_Hsin_2022,FragioneLoeb2023}.

-For the first time, our study provided a framework to utilize the complete knowledge of the population of currently detected quasars to infer the properties of BH seeds in the early Universe.
+For the first time, our study has introduced a framework that enables us to leverage the currently detected quasars, while properly modeling their observational completeness, to infer the properties of BH seeds in the early Universe.
 As new, more distant quasars become known, especially with JWST \citep[see, e.g.,][]{Larson_2023, Maiolino_2023}, our constraints will become more robust and more descriptive of this, thus far, elusive population of ancient BHs.